Mass action systems: two criteria for Hopf bifurcation without Hurwitz: Linear algebra: -stability and matrices

+This section reviews the standard concepts of $D$-stability and $P^-$ matrices.
+We refer to \cite{Gio15, Ku19} for a more extended overview.
+We start with the definition of \emph{inertia} of a matrix. \begin{definition}[Inertia of a matrix] The inertia of an $n \times n$ square matrix $A$ is a nonnegative triple where $\sigma^-_A$,$\sigma^+_A$ and $\sigma^0_A$ are the number of eigenvalues of $A$ with negative-real part, positive-real part, and zero-real-part eigenvalues, respectively.
+The eigenvalues are counted with their multiplicities so that $\sigma^+_A+\sigma^-_A+\sigma^0_A=n$. \end{definition}

-Finally, we call a square matrix $A$ \emph{stable} if all of its eigenvalues have negative real part.
-We say that $A$ is $D$-unstable if there exists a positive diagonal matrix $D$ such that $AD$ has eigenvalues with positive real part.
-For an overview on $D$-stability, see \cite{Gio15}.
+\begin{definition}[(in)stability, $D$-(in)stability] A $n\times n$ matrix $A$ is \emph{stable} if all of its eigenvalues have negative real part.
+Conversely, $A$ is \emph{unstable} if at least one eigenvalue has a positive real part.
+Moreover, a matrix $A$ is \emph{$D$-stable} if $AD$ is stable for any choice of a positive diagonal matrix $D$.
+Conversely, $A$ is \emph{$D$-unstable} if there exists a diagonal matrix $D$ such that $AD$ is unstable. \end{definition}